 The first scratch coat of plaster is going on the building.
 In this photo you can see the pedestrian side entrance with roof stoop.
 A 12 foot tall pair of wood barn doors to the left.

-For the overly large size of this Spanish-style courtyard fireplace design, the fireplace engineer recommended the homeowner have it built in a traditional way.
+For the overly large size of this Spanish courtyard fireplace design, the fireplace engineer recommended the homeowner have it built in a traditional way.

 Here, the extensive foundation for the all masonry outdoor fireplace has been poured (and backfilled with dirt).
 The construction of the firebox begins.
 Red fire brick is being laid in a herringbone pattern.